 This course presents the principles and techniques of effective written and oral business communication.
 Students discuss, critique, and practice business-writing strategies to produce messages, letters, reports, and presentations, while developing critical thinking skills.
-Business communication in a global environment is also emphasized.
 54 hours lecture.

 This course introduces the principles and methods of the effective use of human resources in organizations.
 Students gain an understanding of human resources involved in recruitment, selection, and placement of employees based on training, experience, and abilities.
 Topics of total compensation, employeemanagement relations, and global human resources management are also covered.
 54 hours lecture.